-EMDR, a very effective treatment for trauma, PTSD, anxiety, depression, and a host of other problems,
+I’m one of the few therapists in the area qualified to provide EMDR, a very effective treatment for trauma, PTSD, anxiety, depression, and a host of other problems,

-Clinical trauma and compassion fatigue,
+I have certifications in both clinical trauma and compassion fatigue,

-TRE (tension, stress, and trauma releasing exercises), a very effective way to relieve stress, tension, and past trauma – and you don’t have to tell your trauma stories.
+I am the only behavioral health provider within 250 miles qualified to provide TRE (tension, stress, and trauma releasing exercises), a very effective way to relieve stress, tension, and past trauma – and you don’t have to tell your trauma stories.

 When we work together, I’ll be very patient, calm, and easy to talk with – yet very professional.